MicrosoftDocs/playfab-docs/playfab-docs/roadmap/index.md

 These pages let you view costs for each day.

-**_Insights (Public Preview)_**

-We’re proud to announce that our new completely managed data solution PlayFab Insights is now available in Public Preview.

-This new stand-alone service includes its own pricing currency and an improved data environment with advanced ingestion, export, customization and data retention features.
-Our goal is to provide petabyte-scale-analytics out-of-the-box.
-All together this creates a story of ingestion, access, control and reporting that is far beyond what we have offered in the past.

-Insights allows you to choose how long you retain data and how much power you want behind your queries; as well as opening up multiple new ways to access data including connecting popular visualization platforms.

-You can see a video overview [here](https://www.youtube.com/watch?v=4akVBx2gmU0), and reference documentation is available [here](https://docs.microsoft.com/gaming/playfab/features/insights/insights/).

 **_The PlayFab Guide to LiveOps_**

 The third edition of our LiveOps guidebook is now available!
 [Download](https://aka.ms/LiveOpsGuide) your copy today and read about how LiveOps can help you build games with healthy communities.